mikusgszyp/femboyrecovery/README.md

 ++RECOVERY FILES FROM REDMI 8++

-We are not responsible for any damage done to
 ![Screenshot](Brick.png)

 We are not responsible for anything that may happen to your phone by installing any custom ROMs, Recoveries and/or kernels.